juancarlospaco/plz/README.md

 - Whats "Generate Fake Git Commits" ?.

-Sometimes you may need to create commits to restart CI, trigger GitHub Actions, Git Hooks, etc but you dont have anything new to commit, that feature can create empty commits to force a trigger.
+Sometimes you may need to create commits to restart CI, trigger GitHub Actions, Git Hooks, etc but you dont have anything new to commit, that feature can create empty commits to force-trigger the Git service.

 Some Git services do not trigger for new repos with 1 or 2 commits, that feature can create empty commits to force-start the Git service.